Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lactose Intolerance

 The biggest problem with giving your dog cream cheese is that many dogs are lactose intolerant.
-Lactose is the leading cause of digestive issues for your pet.
-However, even lactose intolerant dogs that can’t drink milk can handle other dairy products like cheese and yogurt.
+Lactose is a common cause of digestive issues for your pet.
+However, even lactose-intolerant dogs that can’t drink milk can handle a few dairy products, like certain kinds of cheese and yogurt.
+The Lactobacillus bacteria used to create such products process most of the lactose, and a dog’s body might still secrete some lactase.

-We recommend starting very slowly with tiny amounts to make sure your dog can digest the lactose in the cream cheese.
+However, this is not the case with cream cheese, so we recommend avoiding it if you know that your dog is intolerant.
+Otherwise, start slowly with tiny amounts to make sure your dog can digest the lactose in the cream cheese.
 Discontinue use if you notice any diarrhea or signs of discomfort.

 High-Fat Content